Case Study

 In 2013, I returned to Science/AAAS, where a digital transformation was taking shape.

 The replatforming project had failed, the technology approach was abandoned, but a different project to move Science’s Careers and News sites onto Drupal was nearing completion (unfortunately using none of what I had prepared).
 We soon re-launched the Science brand with a renewed effort to maintain design consistency and protect brand integrity.
-Technology-wise, we wanted to get in sync with our journal vendor, which had developed a Drupal-based platform for research content, and we soon began a project to redesign and merge News, Careers, and others into an all-new site.
+Technology-wise, we wanted to get in sync with our journal vendor, which had developed a Drupal-based platform for scientific content, and we soon began a project to redesign and merge News, Careers, and others into an all-new site.

 Design work had started before our new web team formed, without accounting for development and hosting.
 With the design intended to be shared across at least five sites, maintaining standards would be a challenge, especially on the vendor-hosted journals.
 We brought design efforts in-house, receiving full-page Photoshop comps, but lacking definition of the elements in them — essentially pictures of a website.